TheThor/PHP/README.md

 This is a short example of how you can make a very little CMS where you translate your whole website while still keeping it very simple to manage it's text content.
 I didn't use anything like XML or JSON to keep things simple to anyone who wants to understand it.
 You should start from this and then find a way to improve it with external files.

-I also didn't use DB access, MVC, etc., etc. The intent is purely to show how this works to people who are starting in the development worl.
+I also didn't use DB access, MVC, etc., etc. The intent is purely to show how this works to people who are starting in the development world.

 2. Code